mvolkmann/MyUnixEnv/notes/GoNotes.md

   that range in size from 1 to 4 bytes
   - literal values are surrounded by '
 - `string` - a sequence of 8-bit bytes, not unicode characters
+  - literal values are surrounded by " or `
+  - "" strings cannot contain newlines and can contain escape sequences like \n
+  - '' strings can contain newline characters
+  - indexed from zero
+  - to get the 3rd character, `str[2]`

 ## Builtin Functions